Krathish-sk/EasyHome/README.md

 ### _About Application_

-_Website built using MERN stack which allows user authenticate with custom data as well as firebase (google login)._
+_Website built using MERN stack which allows user to authenticate with custom data as well as firebase (google login)._

 - _HomePage._
 - _About Page._